open223/models.open223.info/examples/bdg1-2.md

-# PNNL Example Building 1
+# Example Building 1-1

-This is an example building model provided by Pacific Northwest National Laboratory.

-The model is a simplistic, reference building consisting of a single story with 5 rooms: open office, private office, bathroom, kitchenette, corridor.
+This is model of a simplistic, reference tiny office building consisting of a single story with 5 rooms spanning 5 space types.

+The reference building was developed for and first described in the journal article ["Metadata Schemas and Ontologies for Building Energy Applications: A Critical Review and Use Case Analysis"](https://doi.org/10.3390/en14072024).

+This example building model is provided by Pacific Northwest National Laboratory.

+### Schematic view

+## Contents

 The model contains a representation of the building architecture and lighting system.